GonzaJerez/PayBook-back/README.md

 ```

-## Running the production app - Production
+## Running the production mode app on local - Production

 ```bash
 # 1. Clone ".env.example" to ".env" file and complete with production environments variables